quantumyouthbqb/Quantum-tech-papers/README.md

 This repo contains some of the papers and publications, I have read over the past few months, that pertain to quantum technology development.
 It is not a curated list of the most recommended publications for a beginner in the quantum networking field, but rather a journal (of sorts) that depics my journey through publications.
 Re-curring topics on this list are:
-- Quantum protocol design
-- Quantum algorithms
+- Quantum protocols and algorithms
 - The Quantum internet
-- Silicon based quantum technologies
-- Ion traps
+- Quantum Hardware
-- The Hong-Ou-Mandel effect
+- Photonics
 - Quantum circuits
-- Programmable quantum gates
-- Quantum error correction
-- Quantum error mitigation
+- Quantum error correction & mitigation
-- Electron-spin states
 - Commercial and philosophical views on quantum technologies
-- Quantum repeater architectures
+- Quantum networking architectures
-- Quantum memories
 - Experimental simulating tools
-- Quantum markets and hype
 - Quantum Machine Learning (QML)
 - Constructor theory
 - Physical information